 - Young and healthy people who have a confirmed case of COVID-19 have a relatively low chance of requiring hospitalization, requiring intensive care, or dying from COVID-19.

 - Older people (particularly 70+) and those with co-morbidities (particularly dementia and pneumonia) who have a confirmed case of COVID-19 have an elevated chance of requiring hospitalization, requiring critical care, or dying from COVID-19.

 - The vast majority (92%) of people who died with a confirmed case of COVID-19 were medically determined to have died from COVID-19.
 Only 8% of people who died with a confirmed case of COVID-19 were deemed to have died from other causes and were not counted as a COVID-19 death.

 - The majority of unexpected deaths (the number of deaths outside the natural year-to-year variation) in Canada in 2020 seem to have been directly due to COVID-19.

-- The Public Health Agency of Canada’s short-term projections have proved to be largely accurate; the accuracy of their longer-term projections and modeling is more difficult to evaluate due to varying provincial policies, timelines, and scenarios.
+- The Public Health Agency of Canada’s short-term projections have proved to be largely accurate; the accuracy of their longer-term projections and modelling is more difficult to evaluate due to varying provincial policies, timelines, and scenarios.

-- In the first wave pandemic, provincial health care systems were not overwhelmed; by canceling elective and non-urgent surgeries, the health system ran under normal capacity by 20-40%.
+- In the first wave pandemic, provincial health care systems were not overwhelmed; by cancelling elective and non-urgent surgeries, the health system ran under normal capacity by 20-40%.
 More current, comprehensive, public information about hospital capacity and utilization rates is not yet available.